 PPC - Public-Private Collaboration

-Within the framework of the Aporta initiative and in order to establish public-private collaboration mechanisms capable of harnessing the maximum socio-economic potential of open data, various representatives from the Ministry of Energy, Tourism and The Digital Agenda, the Ministry of Finance and Civil Service and various private entities have formed the “Public-Private Collaboration Forum on Open Government Data” (CPP-RISP Forum)".
+Within the framework of the Aporta initiative and in order to establish public-private collaboration mechanisms capable of harnessing the maximum socio-economic potential of open data, various representatives from the Ministry of Economy and Business, the Ministry of Territorial Policy and Public Function and various private entities have formed the “Public-Private Collaboration Forum on Open Government Data” (CPP-RISP Forum)".

 This forum establishes collaborative dialogue between the public authorities and those companies with knowledge of the value to be gained from open data in business development and growth.

 Spanish Law 37/2007, of 16 November, on Open Government Data, contains the basic regulations governing the legal regime applicable to the re-use of information created or held by public sector authorities and bodies.
 This law transposes Directive 2003/98/EC of the European Parliament and of the Council, of 17 November 2003, on the re-use of public sector information into Spanish legislation and was amended in 2015 by Spanish Law 18/2015, of 9 July, which introduced the transposition of the amendments made to Directive 2003/98/EC via Directive 2013/37/EU of the European Parliament and of the Council, of 26 June 2013.